-Jesus’ female disciples both followed him and are credited with financially supporting him and the 12.
-Not only that, they followed him to the cross and remained when all the others fled.
+These female disciples of Jesus both followed him and financially supported him and the 12.
+Not only that, they stuck with him to the cross and remained when all the others fled.
 Who were these women, and what can we learn from their example?

 The Gospel of Luke tells more stories about women than any of the other synoptic Gospels.
 In fact, Luke’s first letter to Theophilus contains 23 stories that are never mentioned in any of the other Gospels.
 In Chapter 8, we meet a group of women who consider their high status less than important in contrast to the blessing of being able to serve alongside Jesus.